-- During the recruitment process, evaluate each individual based on his/her qualifications without consideration to near-relative factors.
+- During the recruitment process, evaluate each individual based on their qualifications without consideration to near-relative factors.

-- The employment of near relatives in the same campus department or UCDHS division is permitted when it is in the best interest of the University.
+- The employment of near relatives in the same campus department or UC Davis Health division is permitted when it is in the best interest of the university.

 Employment Consultant/Recruiter Responsibilities:

 - Review the request and approve if appropriate.
-Verify that no University employee has participated or is participating in the process on any matter concerning appointment, promotion, salary, retention, or termination of a near relative.
+Verify that no UC Davis employee has participated or is participating in the process on any matter concerning appointment, promotion, salary, retention, or termination of a near relative.